Patient Portal206-264-1111 Schedule Appointment

 September 9, 2025

-Today I want to talk with you about something that is often misunderstood and more common than most people realize: tick-borne illnesses.
+Today we’re talking about something often misunderstood and more common than most people realize: tick-borne illnesses.

 Yes, Lyme disease is the most well-known tick-borne illness.
-But ticks can and do carry and transmit many other infections, including:
+But ticks can carry and transmit many other infections, including:

 • Babesiosis